abhiramdas99/learn-webapp-backend-nodejs-01/README.md

-A simple project design to return helloworld in json format in browser
+A simple project design to return helloworld in terminal

 create a folder <learn-webapp-backend-nodejs-01>